thejackluo/thejackluo/README.md

 ## Hey There!👋
 I'm Jack — a passionate AI and full-stack developer from the Bay Area, constantly exploring the frontiers of technology.
 My journey in Computer Science fuels my curiosity, especially in the realms of neural networks and natural language processing.

-I'm focused on revolutionizing productivity through Vigama, an AI-driven web application designed to automate and streamline workflows.
+I'm focused on revolutionizing productivity through Mira, an AI-driven web application designed to automate and streamline workflows.
 Simultaneously, I'm delving into the intricacies of generative agents, which promises to redefine our understanding of AI architecture.

 When I'm not coding or ideating, I'm an avid electric unicyclist, a Japanese language enthusiast, and a voracious reader.
 My ultimate goal?
 To find fulfillment in innovation and empower others to do the same.